Brief Historical Background of the County of Los Angeles, California

-Los Angeles County has grown to be the most populated county in the United States with a little more than ten million people living there.
+Los Angeles County, CA has grown to be the most populated county in the United States with a little more than ten million people living there.
 But while the county was officially formed in 1850 when the state of California was established, the history of the county dates back well before then.

-People have inhabited the land that Los Angeles County is based on for at least the last five thousand years.
+People have inhabited the land that LA County is based on for at least the last five thousand years.
 Around 5,000 people were living in the region in the eighteenth century when Spanish explorers reached the area.
 Mexicans from Sonora had formed the region, but in 1771 the San Gabriel Mission was formed by Father Junipero Serra as a new community for Spanish settlers.
 In 1777 Spanish governor Felipe de Neve established a new pueblo in the region.
 This was designed as the Spanish took control of much of the region.

 Carpenter Joseph Chapman moved into Los Angeles County in 1818 as the first English-speaking resident of the area.
 Many other Americans would eventually move into the region.
 The county grew even further following Mexico’s independence from Spain in 1821.
 The population started to grow shortly after as more ranches grew while more mission lands became accessible to the public for development.